gitcommitshow/awesome-authentication/README.md

 # awesome-authentication

-This is compilation of research on authentication using JWT
+This is compilation of research on implementing authentication in applications(Covering authentication using JWT for now, more approaches will follow soon)

 ## Fundamentals You Must Know